 This seems to be an old custom and I’m sure most people in France or Germany would never eat Maybugs in today’s world.

 Cuisine, like beauty, is all in the eye, or mouth, of the beholder!

 This article was posted on Tuesday, June 3rd, 2014 at 2:20 pm and is filed under Children's Songs, Countries & Cultures, Cuisine, France, French, French Cuisine, French Kids Songs, German, Germany, Languages, Recipes of the World, Soup, Unusual Food.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+You can skip to the end and leave a response.
+Pinging is currently not allowed.